 Occasionally, for operational reasons, we may have to change the order of the excursions on your holiday.
 The final day-by-day itinerary will be confirmed on your Final Travel Documents, which you will receive approximately three weeks prior to your departure.

-*Low deposit of £79pp applies to new bookings made between 28th December 2017 and 31st March 2018 (inclusive) only.
+**Low deposit of £49pp applies to new bookings made between 6th March and 29th March 2018 (inclusive) only.
 This offer applies to flight-inclusive holidays only and excludes Lapland, Andre Rieu in Maastricht, Andre Rieu in Vienna, Deep South Rhythms, New Orleans & Caribbean Cruise, Five-Star Alaska Cruise & the Canadian Rockies, Canada's Rocky Mountaineer(TM), the Seychelles Island Cruise, Darjeeling & Bhutan - The Last Himalayan Kingdom, Classic South Africa; Victoria Falls to Cape Town - Under African Skies, Cape Town, the Garden Route & Big Five Safaris, Peru - Lake Titicaca to Machu Picchu, and fly-cruises on board Magellan and Columbus.
 This offer is subject to availability and may be withdrawn at any time.